Masti Ki Paathshala

 The experience of education precedes education itself.
 Just as who we are, is in part heredity and in part our environment, similarly, the environment in which we grow during our time in school is also instrumental.
 And for evident enough reasons, that would be valid even more so in the formative years.
 Herein comes our Leapfrog Programme.
 (Leapfrog : to move ahead of or beyond (someone or something) in a very quick and sudden way)

-The programme is at present for Classes 1 to 4.
-In these classes, there are 2 teachers for about 30 students.
-Starting from Class 1, these two teachers continue with the same students till they reach Class 4.
-That is 4 years of close interaction and quality time with 2 teachers.
+The programme is at present for Classes 1 to 5.
+In these classes, there are 2 teachers (one main and another floating between classes) for about 30 students.
 Then, there is the room itself.
 These are twice the size of normal classrooms (actually, we removed the walls between two adjacent rooms).

 So, what do the above two changes mean for the children?
 The first is an emotional reason and has to do with relationships.
 At that age, the role of a teacher is as much to impart knowledge as to nurture the children in her care.
 The school should be a surrogate home for these impressionable and fragile minds.
-The learning then happens automatically.
-Now, for the logical part- the teachers are then responsible for the children for a full 4 years.
-With 4 years continuous tenure, the teachers of these classes have to perforce take on the onus, and the responsibility, of sound transfer of knowledge.
+The teachers of these classes have to perforce take on the onus, and the responsibility, of sound transfer of knowledge.
 And for the most part, these teachers teach most of the subjects other than some language and computers.
 So, there is a sense of comfort as well as responsible and effective education.
 There is also the FGA-Fortnightly General Assessment.
 Teachers grade their children once a fortnight on parameters such as hygiene, peer relations, lunch- box and eating habits and self-confidence.
 And each child is compared to himself or herself; not with the rest of the class.
-That also is an important life skill- to compete with yourself and not with others.
+That also is an important life skill- to compete with yourself and not necessarily with others.